ReganEva/sqlite-vector/API.md

 **Description:**
 These streaming interfaces provide the same functionality as `vector_full_scan` and `vector_quantize_scan`, respectively, but are designed for incremental or filtered processing of results.

 Unlike their non-streaming counterparts, these functions **omit the fourth parameter (`k`)** and allow you to use standard SQL clauses such as `WHERE` and `LIMIT` to control filtering and result count.
+Since this interface only returns rowid and distance, if you need to access additional columns from the original table, you must use a SELF JOIN.

 This makes them ideal for combining vector search with additional query conditions or progressive result consumption in streaming applications.